liwrui/liwrui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Wenrui Li received the B.S. degree from the School of Information and Software Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2021.
-He will receive the Ph.D. degree in 2025.12, supervised by [Prof. Xiaopeng Fan](http://homepage.hit.edu.cn/xiaopengfan) with the School of Computer Science, Harbin Institute of Technology (HIT), Harbin, China.
-He also studied as a visiting student in Pengcheng Laboratory in 2022, supervised by [Prof. Yonghong Tian](https://www.pkuml.org/staff/yhtian-cn.html).
-He has authored or co-authored more than 30 technical papers in refereed international journals and conferences.
-His research interests include multimedia search, joint source-channel coding, spiking neural networks and Embodied AI.
-He also serves as a reviewer for IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY, IEEE TRANSACTIONS ON MULTIMEDIA, NeurIPS, ECCV, AAAI, and ACM MM.
+Wenrui Li received the Ph.D. degree in Computer Science and Technology from HIT in Dec.
+2025 under the supervision of [Prof. Xiaopeng Fan](http://homepage.hit.edu.cn/xiaopengfan), and the B.S. degree in Digital Signal Processing from the University of Electronic Science and Technology of China (UESTC) in 2021.
+Wenrui Li is also a postdoctoral researcher at the School of Astronautics, Harbin Institute of Technology (HIT), working with Prof. [Ligang Wu](https://homepage.hit.edu.cn/wuligang).
+He was a visiting student at Peng Cheng Laboratory (2022–2023) and the Peking University Shenzhen Graduate School (2023–2024), supervised by [Prof. Yonghong Tian](https://www.pkuml.org/staff/yhtian-cn.html).

+His research interests include multimodal joint learning and retrieval, embodied AI, semantic communications and joint source–channel coding, spiking neural networks, and AI for Science.
+He has published 30+ refereed papers, including first-author/corresponding works in IEEE TPAMI, TIP, TCSVT, TMM, and TASL, as well as top venues such as ACM MM and AAAI.
+He leads multiple research projects, including an NSFC Youth Student Basic Research Program (Doctoral Student) project on 2D/3D alignment and perception–interaction systems, and has also participated in national key R&D and industry–university collaborations.
+He has received several honors and scholarships, such as the HIT “Top Ten Outstanding Graduate Students” award, the Baosteel Scholarship, National Scholarships for Ph.D. students, and the BYD Scholarship.
+He serves as a reviewer for IEEE TIP, IEEE TCSVT, IEEE TMM, The Journal of Supercomputing, and conferences including CVPR, NeurIPS, AAAI, and ACM MM.

 **<font color='red'>Self-motivated students are welcome to join [Prof. Fan's](http://homepage.hit.edu.cn/xiaopengfan) research group.
 Please feel free to contact me!</font>**